Shasheen8/Crackon/README.md

 # Crackon
-A CLI code decoder for base64, Hex, URldecodes, HexDumps and Regex code snippets.
+A CLI code decoder for base64, Hex, URldecodes, HexDumps and Regex (and more still to be added) code snippets.

 Still in progress..